 The Charm of the ENFP Personality

-ENFP seemingly charmed everyone around them, no matter how diverse the crowd?
-Someone whose energy and enthusiasm filled the largest of rooms?
-If so, there’s a good chance that this person is part of the 7% of the population who comprise the ENFP personality type.
+Do you know someone who can charm everyone around them, no matter how diverse the crowd?
+Someone who has so much energy and enthusiasm it fills the largest rooms?
+Well, there’s a good chance that this person is part of the 7% of the population who comprise the ENFP personality type!

-ENFPs, which stand for Extraverted, Intuitive, Feeling, and Prospecting, are free-spirited, social creatures who thrive off of the connections that they make with others.
-Passionate idealists, the ENFP personality feels strongly about their values and beliefs such as:
+ENFP, which stands for Extraverted, Intuitive, Feeling, and Perceiving, is a free-spirited, social personality type who thrives off of the connecting with others.
+Passionate idealists, ENFPs feels strongly about their values and beliefs such as:

-An ENFP friend circle is ever-growing as their energy and enthusiasm for connecting to new ideas and people is contagious.
+An ENFP’s friend circle is ever-growing– constantly connecting with new people and ideas, their friendly energy is contagious!
 They bring a compassionate curiosity to every opportunity and prefer observing before acting.
-Excellent communicators, ENFPs have strong people skills that translate across small talk to deep conversation.
+In addition, they are excellent communicators and great conversationalists.
 Pros at making others feel at ease, ENFPs know how to relax and bring their good-natured perspective into everything they do.

 Weaknesses that ENFPs Need to Watch Out For

 While their natural curiosity lends itself to opening doors and new opportunities, it also can mean that ENFPs find it difficult to focus when it comes to administrative and routine tasks.
 Lovers of ideas, the ENFP personality tends to care more about the big picture than the steps it takes to get there.
-Always on the search for meaning, ENFPs can over think even the most minor of interactions which can lead to stress and oversensitivity.
+ENFPs are always on the search for meaning and can over think even the most minor of interactions which can lead to stress and oversensitivity.

 What Makes ENFPs Successful?